Rabyss/BeyondTheLines/README.md

 * Polarity (positive<->negative)
 * Subjectivity (subjective<->objective)
-* Level of language
-* Semantic fields
 * Number of words per sentence
 * Mood: INDICATIVE, IMPERATIVE, CONDITIONAL or SUBJUNCTIVE
 * Modality: degree of certainty.
-According to the documentation of `Pattern`: "for example, "I wish it would stop raining" scores -0.35, whereas "It will stop raining" scores +0.75.
-Accuracy is about 68% for Wikipedia texts".
+According to the documentation of `Pattern`: "*for example, "I wish it would stop raining" scores -0.35, whereas "It will stop raining" scores +0.75.
+Accuracy is about 68% for Wikipedia texts*".
+* Semantic fields
+* Level of language/Register

 ### Webpage level ###